hci-dance-visuals/interactive-structure/README.md

 2. Please download and install these plug-ins: https://troikatronix.com/plugin/rutt-etra-for-isadora-2/ https://troikatronix.com/plugin/tt-ffgl-for-isadora-2-3/ and https://support.troikatronix.com/support/solutions/articles/13000047284-isadora-2-troikatronix-freeframegl-pack

+3. You need Soundflower for Mac or Windows installed on your machine.

 ### instructions to run

 After installing Isadora v2.6.1 and the plug-ins listed above, you can run and work with the mocap-avatar patch.
 There is a simple GUI (called controll interface in Isadora), which allows you to manipulate certain parameters in each scene.
 To see the programming level "underneath" go to the menu/view/Actor/Control Split.
 Note that this patch serves to demonstrate the prototype.
 In the (real world) rehearsal scenario you would create contents and interaction strategies according to your own dramaturgical ideas and needs.